Mechanisms of peptide-mediated inhibition of Nav1.8 that block pain signals

 - map the binding sites between peptides and the channel

-- build computational models of the peptide-Nav1.8 complex
+- build computational structural models of the peptide-Nav1.8 complex

-A comparison of the effects of peptides on the electrophysiological properties of Nav1.8 from scorpion mice with wildtype Nav1.8 from house mice will provide insight into the molecular and biophysical mechanisms underlying Nav1.8 gating.
+A comparison of the effects of peptides on the electrophysiological properties of Nav1.8 from grasshopper mice with wildtype Nav1.8 from house mice will provide insight into the molecular and biophysical mechanisms underlying Nav1.8 gating.
 We are also combining chemical cross-linking mass spectrometry, site-directed mutagenesis and expression of recombinant peptide-encoding genes and Nav1.8 to map the amino acid residues in both peptides and channel that underlie structure-activity relationships.
-A computational model of the human Nav1.8 (SWISS-MODEL repository) and crystal structures of scorpion toxin peptides (Protein Data Bank) provide templates for modeling Nav1.8 bound to inhibitory peptides.
-Computational models of peptide-bound and unbound channels will increase our understanding of the structural basis for Nav1.8 gating.
+Structures of human Nav1.8 and scorpion peptide toxins provide templates for modeling grasshopper mice Nav1.8 bound to inhibitory peptides.
+Computational structural models of peptide-bound and unbound channels will increase our understanding of the structural basis for Nav1.8 gating.
+See our YouTube video below of AZ bark scorpion peptide NaTx36 bound to grasshopper mouse Nav1.8.

-This study will provide critical information on the basic biological activity of Nav1.8-inhibiting peptides.
-Moreover, the project will yield candidate peptides necessary for developing high-throughput peptide synthesis – the first step toward using an amino acid mutagenesis and screening approach to identify peptides that would inhibit human Nav1.8 without addiction.
+This study provides critical information on the basic biological activity of Nav1.8-inhibiting peptides.
+Moreover, we are discovering candidate peptides for developing high-throughput peptide expression – the first step toward using a site-directed mutagenesis and screening approach to identify peptides that inhibit human Nav1.8 without addiction.

 Venom to Peptide Pipeline